drumnickydrum/sequencer/README.md

 ## Dev notes

+### 3/5/2021

+< 12:00PM:

+- I'm becoming more clear on how I should use certain hooks:
+  - Should the change in value cause a UI change? -> useState
+  - Should every change in value not cause a UI change? -> useRef
+  - Is the value coming from outside this function scope, and I know we're not updating this component's state? -> useRef
+- I also fixed an error where I was putting a ref value as a condition to a touch handler. this doesn't make sense because it's only going to use the condition as it was on mount.
+You need to check the ref in the function definition and then return if neccessary.

 ### 3/4/2021

 < 6:00 PM: It's a spaghetti mess right now trying to make as few unnecessary copies / updates / repaints as possible.
 Need to rethink this whole efficiency thing.
 Getting foggy, will stop for today.